 Eureka A4 Braille Computer and Personal Organiser

-The Eureka A4, established a new standard for assistive tools for vision-impaired people.
+The Eureka A4 established a new standard for assistive tools for vision-impaired people.
 Its sleek design, its features and user-friendliness were unique compared to other devices available at that time.
-The device still remains in wide use now, nearly twenty years after it was conceived, probably setting a record for the World's longest-serving personal computer.
+The device still remains in wide use now, more than twenty years after it was conceived, probably setting a record for the world's longest-serving personal computer.
 The Eureka A4 was launched in the times of the first IBM PCs.
 It was the first personal computer equipped with (then revolutionary) low power floppy disk drive, which was made by Citizen Watch company.

 The Eureka A4 attracted a number of international awards, such as the Rolls-Royce Qantas Award for Engineering Excellence, Winston Gordon Award for Technological Achievement in the Field of Blindness, and many others.